Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 ## Exploratory Data Analysis (EDA)

-In the present project, EDA plays an intergal role project for identification, characterization, or quantifiaction of different features.
-The input data used consists of two columns: images (IDs), and their correspondent porosity exprted by ImageJ commercial software.
+In the present project, EDA plays an integral role project for identification, characterization, or quantification of different features.
+The input data used consists of two columns: images (IDs), and their correspondent porosity exported by ImageJ commercial software.
 Fig 1 shows porosities of five random images for each batch, ranging from 0 to 100 percent.

 <img src ="images/fig1.JPG" width =600>